 New landlords, William and Jack Willis took ownership in April 2015, and they are continuing to make many improvements.

 A major development in the nineteenth century was the railway line from Brighton through Lewes and on to Hastings ( The London Brighton and South Coast Railway).
 The line eventually came through Selmeston in 1846 and provided an outlet for local agricultural products.
 The village did not have a station as such, but it did have a halt, evidence for which can still be seen at the railway house by the level crossing.
-(Gatehouse Crossing c.
-1847, and probably built by the same builder as Selmeston School).
+(Gatehouse Cottage c.
+1847, probably built by the same builder as Selmeston School).
 Goods could be loaded and taken to London, although the halt was never a commuter facility.